 How many headaches can one millionaire’s folly cause?
 If the rich person was Sir Henry Pellatt and his folly was Casa Loma, the answer is a century’s worth.
-When the City agreed to take control of operating the castle from the Kiwanis Club two weeks ago, it took on a landmark that has long caused imaginations to fill with ideas on utilizing its unique charms or daydream about tearing it down.
+When the City agreed to take control of operating the castle from the Kiwanis Club, it took on a landmark that has long caused imaginations to fill with ideas on utilizing its unique charms or daydream about tearing it down.
 If you have a fantastic suggestion for running Casa Loma, chances are good it was pitched to the City or investors between Pellatt’s move out of the castle in the mid-1920s and the first admission fee accepted by Kiwanis in 1937.

 As Pellatt retreated to homes in Rosedale and King Township, the fate of Casa Loma fed the local rumour mill.
 Pellatt long stated that he wanted to turn the property over to the military for use as a hospital or museum (“Should I sell my home, I would rather see the soldiers there than anyone in the world”), but failed negotiations with various levels of government in late 1923 to create a home for incapacitated soldiers was the first of a long line of related schemes that fell though.
 The Toronto Board of Education thought the building had potential as a technical high school until the numbers were crunched.
 The Orange Order denied rumours it was interested in the site for its North American headquarters.
 During the winter of 1924, Pellatt turned off the heat, which led to extensive water damage when the pipes burst.